Skip to main content

 VII.
 The Invitation

+The Urmia lectures are not lost.
+They sit in plain sight in Paper 134, waiting for the reader patient enough to slow down and treat them as the most systematic teaching of Jesus' life on this planet, because that is what they are.
 Read 134:3 and 134:4 the next time you have a quiet hour.
 Read each paragraph twice.
-Picture the room.
-Picture the thirty traditions seated in front of him.
-Picture the lake outside.
-Picture Cymboyton's silent, scrupulous neutrality at the head of the hall.
-Picture Jesus, thirty-one years old, with the weight of every race and every religion he had visited in the previous decade behind him, opening his mouth.
+Picture the room: the thirty traditions seated in front of him, the lake outside, Cymboyton's silent and scrupulous neutrality at the head of the hall, and Jesus, thirty-one years old, carrying the weight of every race and every religion he had visited in the previous decade, opening his mouth.

-He builds the architecture from there in seven moves.
-Brotherhood is derived.
-The kingdom is spiritual.
-Religious peace requires surrender.
-Equality without shared higher sovereignty is a trap.
-The indwelling abolishes castes.
+He builds the whole structure in seven moves.
+The brotherhood of men is founded on the fatherhood of God.
+The kingdom that follows is spiritual.
+Religious peace requires surrendering sovereignty upward to God rather than seizing it from one another.
+Equality without a shared higher sovereignty is a trap.
+The fragment of God in every heart abolishes castes.
 The chosen-people delusion has to go.
-The slip between losing the Father and starting religious wars is fast and predictable.
+And the slip between losing sight of the Father and starting religious wars is fast and predictable.
+That is the most systematic teaching Jesus ever gave on Urantia, and it addresses with uncanny precision the exact crisis we are in.

-"There can be no lasting religious peace on Urantia until all religious groups freely surrender all their notions of divine favor, chosen people, and religious sovereignty.
-Only when God the Father becomes supreme will men become religious brothers and live together in religious peace on earth."
-(134:4.10)
+The conclusion he reached at Urmia was that there can be no lasting religious peace on this world until all religious groups freely surrender their notions of divine favor, chosen people, and religious sovereignty, and that only when God the Father becomes supreme will men become religious brothers and live together in peace (134:4.10).
+The Urmia school burned down.
+The teaching survived.
+Two thousand years later, it is still the only answer that works.
+It is in the book.
+Read it.

 Citation Index